StuyPulse/cv-edu-2017/README.md

 AND them together with Core.bitwise_and to get a Mat filtered by both hue and value.

+**These only work if each input Mat has the same number of channels**

 ##### erode and dilate

 ```java